 apt install package instead of the usual

 You might be wondering what’s the difference between apt-get and apt?
 And if they have a similar command structure, what was the need for the new apt command?
-You might also be thinking if apt is better than apt-get?
-Should you be using the new apt command or stick with the good old apt-get commands?
+You might also be thinking, if apt is better than apt-get, should you use the new apt command or stick with the good old apt-get commands?

 I’ll explain all these questions in this article and I hope that by the end of this article, you’ll have a clearer picture.

-Before we see the difference between apt and apt-get, let’s go into the backdrop of these commands and what exactly they try to achieve.
+Before we see the difference between apt and apt-get, let’s go into these commands' backdrop and what they try to achieve.

-Debian, mother Linux of distributions like Ubuntu, Linux Mint, elementary OS etc, has a robust packaging system and every component and application is built into a package that is installed on your system.
+Debian, the mother of distributions like Ubuntu, Linux Mint, elementary OS etc., has a robust packaging system; every component and application is built into a package installed on your system.
 Debian uses a set of tools called Advanced Packaging Tool (APT) to manage this packaging system.
-Don’t confuse it with the command apt, it’s not the same.
+Don’t confuse it with the command apt, it’s different.

-There are various tools that interact with APT and allow you to install, remove and manage packages in Debian based Linux distributions. apt-get is one such command-line tool which is widely popular.
+Various tools interact with APT and allow you to install, remove and manage packages in Debian based Linux distributions. apt-get is one such command-line tool that is widely popular.
 Another popular tool is Aptitude with both GUI and command-line options.

-The apt commands have been introduced to solve this problem. apt consists some of the most widely used features from apt-get and apt-cache leaving aside obscure and seldom used features.
+The apt commands have been introduced to solve this problem. apt consists of some of the most widely used features from apt-get and apt-cache, leaving aside obscure and seldom-used features.
 It can also manage apt.conf file.

-With apt, you don’t have to fiddle your way from apt-get commands to apt-cache. apt is more structured and provides you with necessary options needed to manage packages.
+With apt, you don’t have to fiddle your way from apt-get commands to apt-cache. apt is more structured and provides the user with the necessary options needed to manage packages.

 So with apt, you get all the necessary tools in one place.
 You won’t be lost under tons of command options.
-The main aim of apt is to provide an efficient way of handling package in a way “pleasant for end users”.
+The main goal of apt is to provide an efficient way of handling packages in a way “pleasant for end users”.

-For example, you get to see the progress bar while installing or removing a program in apt.
+For example, you see the progress bar while installing or removing a program with apt command.

 apt also prompts you with the number of packages that can be upgraded when you update the repository database.